 Statement on Teaching, Learning and Assessment

 This module will be delivered through a series of lectures, tutorials and a whole-day field trip in which the interactions between landscapes, biology and human activity will be investigated.
 The tutorials will be used to support the field trip and extended reading for individual students.
-Assessment will be through a single examination at the end of the module.

 Teaching and Learning Work Loads